bao-project/bao-docs/source/development/misra.rst

-Whenever reviewers or maintainers identify that a relatively significant group of existing deviations have a common ground cause and justification, or if they predict that a guideline will be frequently deviated for a given use-case, they should submit the proposal for the introduction of a new MISRA permit to the repository :ref:`MISRA manager<misra_manager>`.
+Whenever reviewers or maintainers identify that a relatively significant group of existing deviations have a common ground cause and justification, or if they predict that a guideline will be frequently deviated for a given use-case, they should submit the proposal for the introduction of a new :term:`MISRA` permit to the repository :ref:`MISRA manager<misra_manager>`.

 Dealing with Pre-existing Violations
 ------------------------------------